Postdoctoral Opportunities at KIPAC

 External Fellowships

-We are happy to support applications for external Fellowships to KIPAC.
+We are happy to support applications for external fellowships to bring to KIPAC.
 Interested prospective postdocs are encouraged to contact a KIPAC Senior Member with overlapping research interests about their application.
 If you have questions about the broader impacts part of an NSF postdoctoral application, please contact Xinnan Du to learn more about the institute's current efforts in public engagement and broadening participation and how we can support your proposed efforts.

 Panofsky Fellowship at SLAC